Dunham POW Camp

 |The site of the Dunham Camp football pitch in a natural hollow, looking north from the main track (DM).|

 The POWs converted a large hollow used as a roll-call area into a football pitch with terraces.
 Bert Trautmann was temporarily stationed at the Northwich POW camp before moving to a Lancashire camp.
 At the end of the war he took part in a football match at the Dunham camp between German POWs and a Manchester team.
-Bert, who was famous for his big hands, later played for St Helens and was goalkeeper for Manchester City Football Club from 1949 to 1964 and died in 2013.
+Bert, who was famous for his big hands, later played for St Helens and was goalkeeper for Manchester City Football Club from 1949 to 1964.
+He died in 2013.

 11. Alfred Paeserack